tim-one/tim-one.github.io/psf/ban_qa.md

 **Q:** Why did you suggest that evidence be discussed in PSF rather than Committers?

 **A:** So everyone can post.
 Only core devs can post in Committers, and there's already a relevant topic in the unrestricted PSF category.
-This is like "Groundhog Day".
 One of my claimed CoC violations:

 > Discussing bans or removals of community members, which may be seen as publishing private information without permission.